 Maintenance & Service

 RAS staff will work with the Operations Manager of each school to check the qualifications and cleaning routines of all cleaning attendants of the school.
 This phase is necessary to ensure that certified cleaning attendants are provided by the appointed cleaning contractor and to assure that they diligently follow a proper cleaning schedule.
 The school should hold an activity to recognise and appreciate the efforts of the cleaning attendants.
-The school that passes this phase will qualify for the minimum of a SILVER STAR (refer to assessment criteria).

 Design & Standards

 First class education facilities need to have quality restrooms.
 All schools need to be accountable for the type of restroom standards they provide on their premises.
 Using the RAS developed self assessment checklist, RAS staff and volunteer eco assessors will check all the restrooms in each participating school to ensure that each restroom is functional and user friendly.

-Only when all restrooms pass the checklist criteria will the school then be eligible for the GOLD STAR (refer to assessment criteria).
-Schools are accredited in the following manner:
+Only when all the above 3 key areas are completed will the school then be eligible for the GOLD STAR.
 Schools will receive their respective plaques upon successful completion and audit of their involvement in the STAR awards programme and their achievement will be published in our RAS website.
 All awards are valid for the year assessed only and schools wishing to renew their involvement have to once again participate in the following year.
 To acknowledge sustained achievement, schools that are awarded GOLD in three consecutive years will be awarded the PLATINUM STAR.

 The STAR awards serve to recognise schools that dedicate efforts to ensure a quality standard of restroom cleanliness for its students and teachers.
 Aside from promoting user awareness and social responsibility, there is a growing need for checks on school facilities and the quality of service provided by cleaners.
 As stated in the introduction, feedback was considered in the creation of STAR.
 This feedback stems from parents and students who have highlighted that restroom facilities especially toilets in high use areas occasionally are not clean enough.
 Upon further investigation, the schools that were identified had actually completed a round of the programme.
 This proves that education is not the only way of improving good restroom culture in schools.
 Also, when schools are considered for other national awards such as the CHERISH Award and Green Audit programme, they can use the award conferred by RAS as part of their track record of achievements.
 Outstanding schools stand a chance to be selected for one of the recipients of the annual LOO (Let's Observe Ourselves) Awards, the only local award recognising any organisations and individuals who have contributed to help Singapore achieve a world recognised standard of restroom cleanliness.